tfenster/end2end/source/_posts/2025-02-24-using-wiremock-to-mock-business-central.md

       - "8080:8080"
 {% endhighlight %}

-Lines 3-8 define the devcontainer itself, with a base image (line 4), the folder containing the source code bindmounted into the container (lines 5 and 6), and a network connection to the other container (line 7).
+Lines 3-8 define the devcontainer itself, with a base image (line 4), the folder containing the source code bind mounted into the container (lines 5 and 6), and a network connection to the other container (line 7).

 Lines 10-19 define the wiremock container.
 Line 11 has the container image, line 17 the startup options and lines 18/19 define that it listens on port 8080.
 Lines 13-16 took me a few tries to get right, but now you can control WireMock from the devcontainer workspace as all the relevant files are in the `wiremock` subfolder.

 It's worth noting that you can't use `Clone repository in container volume`, which is what I usually do.
 The reason is that WireMock also needs access to the files, as mentioned above, but with the container volume option, only the devcontainer has access to the files.
 Or at least I haven't found a way to give the second container access as well.
-If anyone knows, please let me know.
+If anyone knows how I could achieve that, please let me know.

 ## The details: The scenario and how to mock simple read access